Blog by Railsware

 Reviewing and editing

 When the writer hands you the draft, you should remember that even if it’s not the most priority task for you, the writer is waiting for feedback and cannot move the task further.
 So, don’t shelve it.
-It’s better to immediately schedule the time (an hour or two) to review the task while no one bothers you.
+It’s better to immediately schedule the time (an hour or two) to review the task while no one bothers you, and having efficient text editing skills can significantly streamline this review process.
 Here’s a step-by-step guide on how to check the materials.

 1. Read the text completely.
 This is the most frequent problem of reviewers that I encounter when one of the technical specialists is checking my article.
 They comment on the first paragraph listing everything they believe is missing, and then, somewhere in the middle or at the end of the text, they say: “Ah, here it is!
 Ignore my comment from above.”
 Text is not a code.
 Often the main idea can be in the last paragraph.
 Just accept the idea that you will have to read the article 2-3 times.